Creation at: 2024-11-21 | Last modified at: 2024-12-31 | 3 min read

 status

-field to ensure automatic association (though visible in this example for demonstration). - Remove the
+field to ensure automatic association (though visible in this example for demonstration).sender_id

 sender_id